1reemy/1reemy/README.md

 - 👀 I’m interested in becoming more proficient in programming with respect to web-development and IT Security.
 - 🌱 I have learnt HTML, CSS and Javascript and I am looking to learn React Javascript and backend development.
 - 💞️ I’m looking to collaborate on anything that piques my interest
-- 📫 I am on Twitter at https://twitter.com/Reemy1_2
+- 📫 Check me out on Twitter at https://twitter.com/Reemy1_2

 <!---
 1reemy/1reemy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.